Organize Your Office for Maximum Productivity

 Because sitting so long can be detrimental to your health, consider getting a standing desk, or an adjustable shelf for your monitor so you can sit or stand.

-4. Have a Routine and Schedule and Change Them Sometimes
+4. Have a Routine and Schedule But Change Them Sometimes

 Routines become habits that allow you to move through actions without having to put a lot of thought into it.
 Schedules ensure you’re getting things done on time.
 These time management strategies help with focus and productivity.
-For example, I work through the same items in the same order nearly every morning.
-I don’t have to think about it, I just sit and do them.
+For example, I work through the same items in the same order first thing in a morning routine.
+I don’t have to think about it, I just do them.

 The problem with routines and schedules is that they can become ruts and stifle creativity.
 When your routine and schedule start to make you feel sluggish or uninspired, change them up.